pmermoz/picammory/README.md

 ![PiCammory_7U4A2161.png](./image/PiCammory_7U4A2161.png)

-Cover both power wire with the tubing and shrink them.
+Cover both power wires with the tubing and shrink them.
-Them same for the bigger tubing over the two power wires.
+Then the same for the bigger tubing over the two power wires.
-Small tubing are also put on the 4 remaining cut wire.
+Small tubings are also put on the 4 remaining cut wires.

 ![PiCammory_7U4A2162.png](./image/PiCammory_7U4A2162.png)

-Finally, put a big tubing to cover all exposed wire.
+Finally, put a big tubing to cover all exposed wires.

 ![Camera Back](./image/PiCammory_Micro_USB_male_pin.png)

-On the other side of the DC/DC Converter, cut the provided connector, to replace it with a micro USB connector.
+On the other side of the DC/DC Converter, cut the provided connector to replace it with a micro USB connector.

 ![PiCammory_7U4A2193.png](./image/PiCammory_7U4A2193.png)

-Solder the red and black wire on the pin 1 and 5.
+Solder the red and black wires on the pin 1 and 5.

-Note: the pin 1, 3, and 5 are really near of each other, to avoid soldering the pin3, it can just be cut from the micro USB connector.
+Note: the pin 1, 3, and 5 are really near of each other, to avoid soldering the pin 3, just cut it from the micro USB connector.

 ![PiCammory_7U4A2195.png](./image/PiCammory_7U4A2195.png)